Home > Programs > Business and Criminal Justice Programs > Criminal Justice: Corrections

-SJVC’s Criminal Justice: Corrections program prepares graduates for a career in Corrections.
+SJVC’s Criminal Justice: Corrections program prepares graduates for a career in corrections.
 Our program includes instruction in criminal law, evidence collection and preservation, report writing, institutional corrections, physical agility training, defensive tactics and weaponless defense.
 Many graduates initially find work in security and develop entry-level work experience while they pursue employment as a correctional officer.

 Our Criminal Justice: Corrections students learn:

-This course explores the historical development and philosophy of law as well as reviews the constitutional provisions.
+Criminal Law This course explores the historical development and philosophy of law as well as reviews the constitutional provisions.
 In addition, this course defines and classifies a variety of crimes, such as crimes against persons, property and the state.

-This course examines the legal processes of search warrants, reasonable cause for detention of a person, probably cause for arrest, criminal trials, procedural hearings and sentencing.
+Criminal Procedures This course examines the legal processes of search warrants, reasonable cause for detention of a person, probably cause for arrest, criminal trials, procedural hearings and sentencing.
 This course offers a review of the history of case and common law, conceptual interpretations of law as reflected in court decisions, a study of case law methodology and case research, and how the decisions impact the procedures of the justice system.

 Our Criminal Justice: Corrections students can earn an Associate of Science Degree in approximately 14 months.